janikvonrotz/awesome-takedowns/README.md

 **What is this?**

 As the internet has become a political tool more and more content is being monitored and removed at will.
 Often this happens under local jurisdiction and a [github takedown](https://github.com/github/gov-takedowns).
 Building software happens accross nations and communities.
-Therefore it requires a global commense and jurisdiction.
+Therefore it requires a global consens and jurisdiction on what content should be removed.

 # Contents